Deksha1/Scotland-Food-Environment/README.md

    This excel sheet contains data for each local authority on different sheets for looking at associations with SIMD with ease.

 6. fsa_20241410.xlsx
-   This excel sheet contains data from table 2 and 3 to create figures.
+   This excel sheet contains organised data from table 2 to create figures with ease.

 ***Code Files***

-1. Data cleaning and Analysis Github.R
+1. Food Environment Paper H&P.R

 This R script includes: